Claude Code vs Cursor vs GitHub Copilot: A Deep Comparison of Three AI Coding Tools

 Copilot Business can opt out of training

-Compliance-sensitive scenarios (finance, healthcare, government / large enterprise): the combination of Claude Code + your own proxy (e.g. CodeGateway) is the easiest to get through a compliance audit — the data flow path is fully traceable, and every auditable middleware is under your own control.
+Compliance-sensitive scenarios (finance, healthcare, government / large enterprise): the combination of Claude Code + your own aggregation layer (e.g. CodeGateway) is the easiest to get through a compliance audit — the data flow path is fully traceable, and every auditable middleware is under your own control.

 Summary

-• Want the Anthropic Claude ecosystem, do heavy lifting, care about privacy → Claude Code (+ CodeGateway to solve access from China)
+• Want the Anthropic Claude ecosystem, do heavy lifting, care about privacy → Claude Code (+ CodeGateway for unified credential management and observability)

 • Want the IDE experience, multi-model switching, easy onboarding for new joiners → Cursor